Needs Of Our Kids

 After a first successful district-wide sock drive in November 2017, the closet began taking shape.
 The NOOK plans to hold an annual FSSD donation drive to restock inventory.
 We re also encouraging businesses and corporations to create their own drives to generate much-needed resources for our closet.

-Because we call upon many generous local organizations such as GraceWorks, ThriftSmart, One Generation Away for most needs, the NOOK plans to only stock the most urgently needed basic items, such as:
+Because we call upon many generous local organizations such as GraceWorks, ThriftSmart, One Generation Away for most needs, the NOOK stocks only the most urgently needed basic items, such as:

 - N.O.O.K. program to provide centralized location to help FSSD families in need (Williamson Herald)